 In millions

 Purchase Price \$ 118.4

 Assumed Debt 36.9

-Total Purchase Consideration \$ 155.3
+Total Purchase Consideration 1 1 1 1 1 3 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 155.3

 In millions

 Cash and Cash Equivalents \$ 13.1

 Receivables, Net 65.7

 Inventories 35.8

 Other Current Assets 0.9

-Property, Plant and Equipment, Net 70.1
+Property, Plant and Equipment, Net and the second of the 70.1

 Total Assets Acquired 185.6

 Current Liabilities, Excluding Current Portion of Long-Term Debt 49.0

 Pension and Postretirement Benefits 24.7

 Other Noncurrent Liabilities 1.0

 Total Liabilities Assumed 74.7

 Net Assets Acquired 110.9

 Goodwill 44.4

 Total Estimated Fair Value of Net Assets Acquired \$ 155.3

 On December 8, 2011, the Company combined its multi-wall bag and specialty plastics packaging businesses with the kraft paper and multi-wall bag businesses of Delta Natural Kraft, LLC and Mid-America Packaging, LLC (collectively "DNK"), both wholly owned subsidiaries of Capital Five Investments, LLC ("CVI").
 Under the terms of the transaction, the Company formed a new limited liability company, Graphic Flexible Packaging, LLC ("GFP") and contributed its ownership interests in multi-wall bag and specialty plastics packaging subsidiaries to it.
 CVI concurrently contributed its ownership interests in DNK to GFP.
 Neither party received cash consideration as part of the transaction.
 After the combination, the Company owns approximately 87% of GFP and consolidates its results of operations.
-The remaining13% of GFP is owned by CVI.
+The remaining 13% of GFP is owned by CVI.
 CVI's noncontrolling interest in GFP is recorded as Redeemable Noncontrolling Interests in the Company's financial statements.
 GFP is included in the flexible segment.
-The purchase consideration was allocated to the assets and liabilities based on estimated fair values as of the purchase date which did not have a significant impact on the Consolidated Balance Sheets as of December 31, 2011 or December 31, 2012.
+The purchase consideration was allocated to the assets and liabilities based on estimated fair values as of the purchase date which did not have a significant impact on the Consolidated Statements of Operations for the twelve month period ended December 31, 2011 or December 31, 2012.
+In addition, these allocations did not have a significant impact on the Consolidated Balance Sheets as of December 31, 2011 or December 31, 2012.
 Therefore, the Company has not retrospectively adjusted this information.
-In connection with the purchase price allocation, the Company accrued \$6.5 million for certain contracts with below-market pricing.
+In connection with the purchase price allocation, the Company accrued \$6.5 million for certain contracts with belowmarket pricing.
 Based on the independent third party valuation, there were no amounts allocated to goodwill.
 This transaction is herein referred to as the "DNK Transaction".